AlibabaCloudDocs/sls/intl.en-US/Developer Guide/API Reference/Request signatures.md

 -   Example 2

-    You want to write the following log entry to a Logstore named test-logstore that belongs to a project named ali-test-project:
+    You want to write the following log entry to the test-logstore Logstore that belongs to the ali-test-project project:

     ```
     topic=""